arks-org/arks.github.io/content/_pages/resources.md

     Omeka S open source web-publishing platform
 -   [Archival][] [Resource Key Identifier Name Mapping][Archival]: module for Drupal which allows your Drupal site to act as a Name Mapping Authority
--   [EZID codebase][]: Provides a user interface to minting and resolving that enables you to become an ARK service provider (requires significant expertise to set up and run)
+-   [EZID UI codebase][]: Provides a user interface to minting and resolving that enables you to become an ARK service provider (requires significant expertise to set up and run)
+-   [N2T resolver codebase][]: Using python and SQLite, this code was deployed in 2024 as a lightweight upgrade to the ARK resolver infrastructure.
+It is complemented by the [arks.org codebase][].
--   [N2T codebase][]: Picks up where Noid development left off; the code is in flux, requires significant expertise to set up and run, and consists of a generic Eggnog minting, binding, and resolution package plus an [N2T-admin] package; we are currently looking to create a next-generation ARK resolver
+-   [legacy N2T code][]: Picking up where Noid development left off, this code reflects an older architecture and development paradigm.
+It requires significant expertise to set up and run, and consists of a generic Eggnog minting, binding, and resolution package plus a [legacy N2T admin] package.
+    Replaced by the resolver code above.

 ## Selected presentations